 “I knew it.
 I thought something was strange when you didn’t ask me to check on the pocket watch when you came home.
 It was an important gift, don’t you know?”
 Viktoria’s face crumpled.
 “Where did you go this time…?
 Who are you?”

 Before Cadence could think of a way to respond, an oddly familiar clink, clink, clink emanated loudly from behind her.
 At first, she thought the clinking was from the train itself, but then she saw the white glow reflecting in Viktoria’s widening eyes.

 “I knew it,” came a voice from behind.
 “I thought that the Capricornian in the wheelchair looked familiar.
 Are you two related or something?”

 “Are y’alright?”
-Cadence asked Viktoria who responded with a wince.
+Cadence asked Viktoria below her who responded with a wince.

-A woman with wild, fiery red hair barely tamed into a ponytail stood at the edge of the cart eclipsed by the moonlight.
-Her polka-dot blue dress billowed in the wind.
+A woman with wild, fiery red hair barely tamed into a ponytail stood at the edge of the cart eclipsed by the moonlight with her polka-dot blue dress billowing in the wind.
 She was missing half an arm.
 But her good hand was gloved and extended outwards.
-A torrent of chairs unfurled out from behind her in a pattern that vaguely resembled wings in response.
+At the gesture, a torrent of chairs unfurled out from behind her in a pattern that vaguely resembled wings.

-Although everything else was fuzzy, the terror that had seized Cadence that night as she’d worked alongside Werner’s men and Jericho to try and rescue Donato from this ELPIS leader was crystal clear.
+Although everything else was fuzzy, the terror that had seized Cadence the night she’d worked alongside Werner’s men and Jericho to try and rescue Donato from this ELPIS leader was still crystal clear.